 Thirteen vegetation landscapes were associated with the closed shrubland response group (Table 3).
-A significant inverse linear relationship existed between the remnancy and reduction in area of occupancy, suggesting that, within this group of vegetation landscapes, declines in this ecosystem response group are associated with the clearance of particular ecosystems.
+An inverse linear relationship existed between native vegetation remnancy and reduction in area of occupancy for vegetation landscapes (Figure 9), suggesting that, within this group of vegetation landscapes, declines in this ecosystem response group are associated with the clearance of particular ecosystems.
 The hypothesis, therefore, is that the declines observed in these species within the southern Mt Lofty Ranges landscape relate to the clearance of particular ecosystems with a closed shrubland understorey that have been preferentially cleared.
-The distribution of these preferentially cleared vegetation landscapes is presented in .
-However, preferential clearance of particular closed shrubland habitats has most likely occurred within these vegetation landscapes on finer scale environmental settings (that, at this stage, cannot be mapped at the scale at which they occur).
+The distribution of these preferentially cleared vegetation landscapes is presented in these vegetation landscapes on finer scale environmental settings (that, at this stage, cannot be mapped at the scale at which they occur).
 This prioritisation thus identifies those vegetation landscapes that are likely to contain priority ecosystems; however, particular settings within these landscapes that support closed shrubland communities still need to be identified using available vegetation information.

-Based on this analysis, a subset of the vegetation landscapes, where a greater than 50% reduction in the area of occupancy of response group species has been detected, were selected as priority vegetation landscapes for restoration (Figure 9).
+Based on this analysis, a subset of the vegetation landscapes, where a greater than 50% reduction in the area of occupancy of response group species has been detected, were selected as priority vegetation landscapes for restoration (Figure 10).